AtScaleInc/repmgr/README.md

 `bdr_failover`:

     %c - conninfo string of the next available node
+    %a - name of the next available node

-This should always be quoted.
+These should always be quoted.

 By default, all notifications will be passed; the notification types can be filtered to explicitly named ones: